Faizan-26/Netflix_Household_fix/readme.md

 ### Testing the Extension

 1. Load the extension in Chrome extensions page
-2. Navigate to any Netflix page
+2. Open a **fresh Netflix tab** (important: not just refresh)
-3. Check the popup for current status
+3. Check the popup for current status - should show "Active" with green dot
 4. Test the enable/disable toggle functionality
+5. Verify the extension works on first page loads (not just hot reloads)

 ### Customizing Functionality

 To modify the extension behavior:

-1. Edit `background.js` and `injector.js` for core functionality changes
+1. **Core Blocking Logic**: Edit `injector.js` for request interception and blocking behavior
+2. **Extension State**: Modify `background.js` for enable/disable functionality and tab management
-2. Update the popup interface by modifying `popup.html`, `popup.css`, or `popup.js`
+3. **User Interface**: Update `popup.html`, `popup.css`, or `popup.js` for popup changes
+4. **Target Operations**: Change the GraphQL operation names in `injector.js` if Netflix updates their API
-3. Reload the extension after making changes
+5. **Testing**: Always test with fresh Netflix tabs after making changes

 ## Privacy and Security

-- **Local Processing**: All operations happen on your device
+- **Local Processing**: All operations happen on your device using content scripts
-- **No Data Collection**: The extension does not collect or transmit any personal data
+- **No Data Collection**: The extension does not collect, store, or transmit any personal data
-- **Minimal Permissions**: Only requests necessary browser permissions
+- **Minimal Permissions**: Only requests necessary browser permissions for Netflix page access
+- **No External Connections**: Extension operates entirely within your browser
+- **Silent Operation**: No console logging or external communication during normal use
 - **Open Source**: All code is visible and can be audited

 ## Support